Ottawa Centre (federal electoral district): 2022 Federal Redistribution

-The 2022 Federal Redistribution has become law and will be in effect for the next Federal election which must be held no later than 2025.
+The 2022 Canadian federal electoral redistribution has become law and came into effect for the 2025 Canadian federal election.

-Several neighbourhoods in the west end of the riding were moved to Ottawa West—Nepean following the 2022 Canadian federal electoral redistribution.
-North of the Queensway the western boundary was moved from Maitland Ave and Sherbourne Rd east to Golden Ave and then along Carling Ave.
-As a result the neighbourhoods of McKellar Park and McKellar Heights were shifted to Ottawa West—Nepean.
+Several neighbourhoods in the west end of the riding were moved to Ottawa West—Nepean following the redistribution.
+North of the Queensway the western boundary was moved from Maitland Ave and Sherbourne Rd east to Golden Ave and then along Carling Avenue.
+As a result, the neighbourhoods of McKellar Park and McKellar Heights were shifted to Ottawa West—Nepean.

 The south-west boundary along Merivale Rd was moved east to Fisher Ave, reallocating the entire Carlington neighbourhood to Ottawa West—Nepean (previously the eastern portion of Carlington was within Ottawa Centre).

-This was somewhat compensated for by changes in the riding's southern boundary, which pushed south and east of the Rideau River for the first time following Bank St and the railway line north of Heron Rd.
-This change affects the neighbourhoods of Riverside Park, Billings Bridge and Heron Park which are in future part of Ottawa Centre and not Ottawa South.
+This was somewhat compensated for by changes in the riding's southern boundary, which pushed south and east of the Rideau River for the first time following Bank Street and the railway line north of Heron Rd.
+This change affected the neighbourhoods of Riverside Park, Billings Bridge and Heron Park which were transferred from Ottawa South.